«Towards normalization but attention still high»- breaking latest news-breakinglatest.news-Breaking Latest News

 Be careful if you are elderly and/or “fragile”

-In the weekly report of the Ministry of Healthreleased on 10 March, on the data relating to the week from 27 February to 5 March «the need to continue to adopt the individual and collective behavioral measures envisaged and/or recommended, the use of the mask, ventilation of the premises, hand hygiene and paying attention to gathering situations.
+In the weekly report of the Ministry of Health, released on March 10, on the data relating to the week from February 27 to March 5 “the need to continue to adopt the individual and collective behavioral measures envisaged and/or recommended, the use of the mask, ventilation of the premises, hand hygiene and paying attention to gathering situations.
 The high vaccination coverage, the completion of the vaccination cycles and the maintenance of a high immune response through the booster dose, with particular regard to the categories indicated by the ministerial provisions, represent tools necessary to mitigate the clinical impact of the epidemic».
 Professor Rezza explains: «We have greatly reduced the number of serious cases, but attention to fragile people must be kept high, the elderly and more vulnerable individuals.
 To them, above all, caution is advised and vaccination is recommended».

 End of update